egalion/briesaed/wholecourseBRIE.md

 > Many new powerplants were constructed - near Sofia, Pernik, Dimitrovgrad.
 The metalurgical plant in Pernik was constructed.
 The chemical plant in Dimitrovgrad was constructed.
 >
 > *note*: In this period the authorities relied a lot not on material incentives but on building a new socialist work ethos and immaterial rewards.
-It marks the rise of the so called “brigadir movement”.
+It marked the rise of the so called “brigadir movement”.
 There were \~ 300 000 brigadirs in 1949–1950.

 *1951 - by*: Trade with Western countries had a share of 6,9% (17,9% in 1949).